NedaABD/Lossless-Compression-of-LLM-Weights/README.md

 - Embedding layer followed by stacked LSTM layers
 - LogSoftmax output for probability prediction
 - Online training using NLLLoss and Adam optimizer
-- BF16 precision used to reduce memory overhead
+- BF16 precision to reduce memory overhead
 - One shared LSTM per layer or per layer-pair

 ---